Is-Xu1/waveform_marking_bolton/README.md

 ## University of Texas at Austin
 Created by Isaac Xu and Dr. Chas Bolton
 # Download instructions
-Download python file and run requirements.txt
+Download manual_pwave_entry.py and run requirements.txt
 # Overview
 Created for marking p-wave arrivals for waveforms using manual user input, saves user clicked x axis positions as a separate csv file for further analysis.
 Also can visualize the rollout of an .mseed file, assuming separate channels are in the same .mseed file.
 This